DouweHorsthuis/Active-and-passive-inhibition-experiment-Cued-BOSS/README.md

 ### Sequences

-In the Presenation Files folder you'll find the experiment and the sequences that are semi-randomized, so we are sure that there are no 2 no-go trials in a row and how many no-go trials there are.
+In the Presentation Files folder you'll find the experiment and the sequences that are semi-randomized, so we are sure that there are no 2 no-go trials in a row and how many no-go trials there are.
 These sequences are made so that there are always go trials before a no-go trial

 ### Instructions